Get insider access

 4.7 dB

 The Anker P40i have an excited sound by default, which is also called 'Soundcore Signature' if you use their equalizer.
 Their sound is simultaneously quite bright and bassy.
-Kick drums and sub-bass synths sound punchy, boomy, and rumbly.
-Cello, keys, guitar, or other midrange instruments come across as either sitting lower in the mix due to the competing bass and treble emphasis of the sound profile, or they can sound a bit harsh towards the higher registers.
+Kick drums and sub-bass synths sound punchy, boomy, and rumbly, but to the extent that they also sound muddy at times.
+Cello, keys, guitar, or other midrange instruments come across as either sitting lower in the mix due to the competing bass and treble emphasis of the sound profile or a bit harsh towards the higher registers.
 Meanwhile, the harmonics and fast transients of cymbals and vocal articulation are detailed to the point of piercing shrillness.

-This tuning works for pop music and dance music, though if it's not your preferred sound, you can EQ them using presets, manually equalizing, and you can toggle on or off Anker's BassUp feature, which is common in most Anker products, too.
-Check out the frequency responses of the main five of the 23 presets in the EQ section here or you can make your own EQ.
+This tuning works for pop and dance music, though if it's not your preferred sound, you can EQ them using presets, manually equalizing.
+You can toggle on or off Anker's BassUp feature, which is common in most Anker products.
+We've taken measurements of the main five of the 23 presets in the EQ section, and you can also create your own custom EQ profile.
+These headphones sound very slightly different with ANC turned on or off.

 8.5